themeegg/eggnews/readme.txt

 3. Click Activate to use your new theme right away.
 == Copyright ==

-Eggnews WordPress Theme, Copyright 2017 Theme Egg Eggnews is distributed under the terms of the GNU GPL
+Eggnews WordPress Theme, Copyright 2017 ThemeEgg Eggnews is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify